Sushi of Gari

 Should You Book Sushi of Gari?

-If you're weighing Sushi of Gari against Joji or Shion 69 Leonard Street for a first omakase experience in New York City, Gari is the more accessible entry point — easier to book, set in the Theatre District rather than a hushed basement, and carrying a track record that spans decades rather than seasons.
+If you're weighing Sushi of Gari against Joji or Shion 69 Leonard Street for a first omakase experience in New York City, Gari is the more accessible entry point; easier to book, set in the Theatre District rather than a hushed basement, carrying a track record that spans decades rather than seasons.
 Opinionated About Dining has ranked it among North America's leading restaurants three consecutive years (Recommended 2023, #407 in 2024, #390 in 2025), which tells you the kitchen is consistent, not just buzzy.
 For a first-timer who wants credentialed sushi without the booking anxiety or the top-tier price pressure of Bar Masa, this is a reasonable and well-supported choice.

 About Sushi of Gari

 Chef Masatoshi "Gari" Sugio has been running Sushi of Gari long enough that it has become a reference point rather than a new arrival.
-The West 46th Street location puts it squarely in Midtown, convenient for pre- or post-theatre, and the Tuesday-through-Saturday dinner service (5 to 9:45 PM) means it is closed on the two days most casual diners assume restaurants go quiet.
-Plan accordingly: Monday and Sunday are off, and there is no lunch service at this address.
+The West 46th Street location puts it squarely in Midtown, convenient for pre- or post-theatre, the Tuesday-through-Saturday dinner service (5 to 9:45 PM) means it is closed on the two days most casual diners assume restaurants go quiet.
+Plan accordingly: Monday and Sunday are off, there is no lunch service at this address.

-The kitchen is Japanese in foundation and the format is sushi, but Gari built his reputation on a style that mixes traditional nigiri technique with composed toppings and sauces — a departure from the austere, ingredient-forward approach you would find at Sushi Sho or at comparable houses in Tokyo like Harutaka.
+The kitchen is Japanese in foundation and the format is sushi, but Gari built his reputation on a style that mixes traditional nigiri technique with composed toppings and sauces; a departure from the austere, ingredient-forward approach you would find at Sushi Sho or at comparable houses in Tokyo like Harutaka.
 For a first-timer, that distinction matters: if you are expecting the most restrained expression of Edomae sushi, Gari's style will read as more inventive and flavour-forward.
-That is not a criticism , it is context that helps you decide whether the approach suits what you are after.
+That is not a criticism, it is context that helps you decide whether the approach suits what you are after.

-Google reviewers rate it 4.4 across 635 reviews, which is a meaningful signal at that volume , it suggests reliable execution rather than occasional brilliance.
 The OAD ranking improvement from Recommended (2023) to #390 (2025) in two years points to a kitchen that is either tightening its game or gaining broader critical recognition, likely both.

 Booking is rated Easy.
 Unlike Joji or Shion 69 Leonard Street, where reservation windows fill weeks or months out, Gari operates on a more accessible timeline.
 Check availability a week or two ahead for most weeknight slots; Fridays and Saturdays will fill faster given the Theatre District foot traffic.
 Solo diners and pairs have the most flexibility.

-Price range data is not available in our database for this location, but the OAD ranking context and the cuisine format suggest a mid-to-upper tier sushi spend , expect dinner to sit comfortably above casual Japanese but below the $300-per-head territory of Bar Masa.
+Price range data is not available in our database for this location, but the OAD ranking context and the cuisine format suggest a mid-to-upper tier sushi spend, expect dinner to sit comfortably above casual Japanese but below the $300-per-head territory of Bar Masa.
 Confirm current pricing directly with the restaurant before booking.

 If Midtown is not your target neighbourhood, our full New York City restaurants guide covers the broader field.
 For where to stay nearby, the New York City hotels guide is the right place to start.
 And if you are building a full evening around the Theatre District, the New York City bars guide and experiences guide are worth a look alongside the wineries guide for pre-dinner options.